If you own a cat and have Peace Lilies, you’re probably wondering – Are they poisonous to cats? And the precise answer is “Yes.”

 Between these periods, cats need extra care with proper and nutritious food.

 Most cats heal entirely and have no long-term consequences.
-This is since most cats do not consume a massive chunk of the plant.
+This is because most cats do not consume a massive chunk of the plant.

-In worst cases, your cat may suffer from breathing difficulties during the recovery period.
-In that situation, you can seek professional care.
+In the worst cases, your cat may suffer breathing difficulties during recovery.
+In that situation, you should seek professional care.

 How to Prevent your Cat from Eating Peace Lily?

-Cats are curious, so they play around full of fun and even eat plants at times.
+Cats are curious, so they play around full of fun and even eat plants.
 Likewise, they also love digging in the dirt around the plant.

-However, for your cat’s health, you need toxic plants away from them, especially if it’s lilies.
+However, for your cat’s health, you need toxic plants away from them, especially if they are lilies.

 Here are the following ways to prevent your cat from eating Peace Lily.